 2. VetIQ Glucosamine Hip & Joint Supplement Soft Chews

-These soft chews are easy to give alongside daily meals and work well as a treat or reward.
-The gentle texture is especially convenient for senior dogs or those with sensitive teeth.
-The formula includes glucosamine, MSM, and omegas to help support joint mobility and comfort.
+These soft chews are gentle and easy for most dogs to eat, making them a practical choice for daily use.
+They work well as a treat or reward and are especially convenient for older dogs or those with sensitive teeth.
+The formula is intended to support joint mobility and comfort as part of your dog's regular routine.

 What We Like: